 Week-night dinners are never disappointing in this house.
 Calum amended his repertoire of chicken and Uncle Ben’s rice, telling his work colleagues he has no choice about the matter.
 Which is perfectly true.
-Instead he is rustling up a mean carbonara, prawns cooked in ginger and garlic with noodles drenched in soy sauce, steak-stuffed peppers topped with melted cheese, and his notorious roast of lamb shoulder, enough to feed six but we’ve got it covered, roast potatoes and all the trimmings including ‘homemade’ Yorkshires from the freezer (I’m still working on it).
+Instead he is rustling up a mean carbonara, prawns cooked in ginger and garlic with noodles drenched in soy sauce, steak-stuffed peppers topped with melted cheese, and his notorious roast of lamb shoulder, enough to feed six but we’ve got it covered, roast potatoes and all the trimmings including ‘homemade’ Yorkshires made by Aunt Bessie (I’m still working on it).

 After demolishing dinners like these we sit sluggishly on the sofa (yes, we still need a dining table) propping each other up in a well-fed torpor.
 Inevitably, this satisfaction doesn’t last long and I’m soon thinking where’s the dessert at already… The meal is not over until something sweet has passed these lips.
 It is the full stop to the eating period, or potentially the exclamation mark; that moment when you taste the morsel on the spoon and your eyes widen in surprise, in pleasure, in melt-into-your-bowl ecstasy.
 Before you know it you’re scraping the bottom of the empty dish with violent precision, grateful there wasn’t a pattern there.